 And yeah man, that’s how – another thing, I am going to tell you about some experiences I had with a lot of my clients.

-Sam: I had to, you know, before I had these, the Adams, they are 2 6 inches.
+Sam: I had to, you know, before I had these, the Adams, they are 2 6 inches in Studio 2020 Chicago.
 And I still have the KRK, it’s a guided room correction thing, the ERGO.
 I gave it a little bit more bass, and I never really listened to them.
-I listened to my JBL’s, the 44,000, they have 12 inch woofers.
-So I was working with these guys and the guy was always saying, he is a hip-hop, RnB producer.
+I listened to my JBL’s, the 44,000, they have 12-inch woofers.
+So I was working with these guys and the guy was always saying, he is hip-hop, RnB producer.
 He was saying “Sam I cannot hear the anchor weight.
 I cannot hear any low end out of these speakers?
 You need a sub.”
 And I never liked subs.
-I have bad experience.
-He came in I told him come check out the room and that’s when I just – I had not really been in the room yet – I just didn’t even know the right sound of it yet, you know.
+I have a bad experience.
+He came in I told him to come to check out the room and that’s when I just – I had not really been in the room yet – I just didn’t even know the right sound of it yet, you know.

 So he came in and we were listening to the Adams, not to JBL’s.
 And right away he was telling me “Sam, man I can hear the anchor weight.”
-Before we could not hear it on the 12’s.
+Before we could not hear it in the 12’s.
 Now we can hear it on the 6.
-And whatever people – I never, when I had people I had many of my friends / clients, they come and they listen.
+And whatever people – I never, when I had people I had many of my friends/clients, they come and they listen.
 I never told them what to expect.
 I didn’t want to pre – I don’t want to distort their judgment, I don’t want to tell them what they should think.

 Dennis: Yes, yes, well that’s the foam technology for the voice.
 Like I said when we were talking before, it took 8 years for me to create this technology and the curves in our foam are very unique.
 How did I do it?